42 Amazing places to visit in Somerset

 Bath

 The UNESCO city of Bath deserves its own section – as former Digital Marketing Manager for Go Bath Bristol, I have lots of insider knowledge on the city!
-Soooo my top tips for Bath are coming soon in a separate blog…
+Click here for oodles of fun things to do in Bath with kids.

 Liked this post on places to visit in Somerset?
 Discover the best things to do in the county by checking out these other blogs: